Health sector strikes planned for 23 to 24 October 2025

 We will reduce most inpatient and outpatient appointments, surgery and treatments that can be safely deferred.

-We are directly contacting any patients whose appointments may need to be rescheduled.
-We thank you for your understanding and patience if your appointment has been rescheduled.
+We are directly contacting any patients/clients whose appointments may need to be rescheduled.
+Thank you for your understanding and patience if your appointment has been rescheduled.

-If we have not contacted you directly to reschedule your appointment, please come to your appointment.
+If we have not contacted you directly to reschedule your appointment, your appointment will continue as normal.

 Who will provide care during the strikes?

-Our hospitals and healthcare services will continue to operate with the help of other clinical staff.
+Our hospitals and health services will continue to operate with the help of other clinical staff.

 All hospitals have contingency plans in place to ensure that patients will receive safe and appropriate care during the strikes.
-This includes maternity care, intensive care, emergency department care and ambulance services.
+This includes maternity care, intensive care, mental health services, emergency department care, ambulance and district nursing services.

 How can I help support a friend or whānau during the strikes?